udqy/udqy.github.io/content/blog/_index.md

 lang = "en"

 title = "Blog"
-subtitle = "I write about software development, technology trends, and occasionally coffee."
+subtitle = "This blog is where I share my thoughts on software development, technology, my hobbies, and the occasional rabbit holes I wander into."

 date_format = "%b %-d, %Y"